-Code Condition Corrective Action E01 Input battery voltage is too low (<10.5 VDC).
-If it happens in By-Pass mode, the unit continues supplying AC output power.
-Otherwise, the AC output is shut down.
+Code Condition Corrective Action EO1 Input battery voltage is too low (<10.5 VDC)-the unit has shut down.
 Immediately recharge the battery, and then restart the unit.
 Make sure the battery is connected to the unit.
 E02 Input battery voltage is too high-the unit has shut down.
 Check battery voltage, or determine if any external charger is connected to the battery bank.
-E03 AC output has sensed an overload or short circuit and was shut down.
+E03 AC output has sensed an overload or short circuit-the unit has shut down.
 Check the load connected to the output.
 Reduce the load and then restart the unit.
-E04 Internal temperature is too high-the unit has shut down.
-Turn unit off, and then wait 15 minutes before restarting.
-Ensure the unit's air flow and fans are not blocked and ensure the unit's fans are running.
+EO4 Internal temperature is too high-the unit has shut down.
+Turn the unit off, and then wait 15 minutes before restarting.
+Ensure the unit's air flow and fans are not blocked, and the unit's fans are running.
 E05 Input battery voltage is low and has initiated a warning alarm (@11.2 VDC).
 Recharge the battery-the unit will shut down shortly.
-E06 Inverter mode.
+EO6 Inverter mode.
 The connected AC output load is large and is close to the shutdown limit.
 Reduce the load.
 E07 Internal temperature is high and is close to the thermal shutdown limit.
 Reduce the load and check if the unit's ventilation is blocked.
-E08-11 Not used.
-E12 Internal transfer switch temperature is high-a unit shutdown occurs.
-Reduce the load and check if the unit's fans are running and if the fans/ventilation are blocked.

-Table 4-1, Inverter Error Codes
+Table 4-2, Troubleshooting